YosysHQ/mcy/docs/source/methodology.rst

 	What this serves to determine is whether **your testbench is capable of detecting the kind of changes in behavior** that the mutation introduced.

-When starting an ``mcy`` project, it is recommended to start by using this "naive" logic directly, and keeping the number of mutations small.
+When starting an MCY project, it is recommended to start by using this "naive" logic directly, and keeping the number of mutations small.
 As you gain confidence that the setup is working, you can progressively add optimizations that let you run larger numbers of mutations.

 The ``bitcnt`` example shows an implementation of the naive logic: